-The products Infineon Smart Card IC (Security Controller) SLE66C168PE/m1530-a25, SLE66C84PE/m1538-a25, SLE66C44PE/m1539-a25 and SLE66C24PE/m1563-a25 with specific IC Dedicated Software have undergone the certification procedure at BSI.
-For this evaluation specific results from the evaluation process based on BSI-DSZ-CC-0266-2005 and BSI-DSZ-CC-0322-2005 were re-used.
+The product Infineon Smart Card IC (Security Controller) SLE66C166PE/m1532-a24 with specific IC Dedicated Software has undergone the certification procedure at BSI.
+This is a re-certification based on BSI-DSZ-CC-0322-2005 and BSI-DSZ-CC-0344-2005.
+Therefore, specific results from this evaluation process were re-used.

-The evaluation of the products Infineon Smart Card IC (Security Controller) SLE66C168PE/m1530-a25, SLE66C84PE/m1538-a25, SLE66C44PE/m1539-a25 and SLE66C24PE/m1563-a25 with specific IC Dedicated Software was conducted by TÜV Informationstechnik GmbH, Prüfstelle IT-Sicherheit.
-The TÜV Informationstechnik GmbH, Prüfstelle IT-Sicherheit is an evaluation facility (ITSEF) recognised by BSI.
+The evaluation of the product Infineon Smart Card IC (Security Controller) SLE66C166PE/m1532-a24 with specific IC Dedicated Software was conducted by TÜV Informationstechnik GmbH, Prüfstelle IT-Sicherheit.
+The TÜV Informationstechnik GmbH, Prüfstelle IT-Sicherheit is an evaluation facility (ITSEF)6 recognised by BSI.